Andiweli/Gloom-Reforged/README.md

 - Without a tool type, auto recognition kicks in
 - AGA = Start AGA mode
 - ECS = Start ECS Mode (only on AGA)
-- P96 = Use P96 graphics card mode (AGA necessary)
+- P96 = Use P96 graphics card mode
 - STOCK = use the default renderer from 90s Gloom without effects, Nasty violence mode, new Bayer-dithering and depth-fog
 - FPS = Displays a frame counter in the bottom right corner (Gloom caps at 25 FPS)